Our knowledge of orthopaedics. Your best health.

 Surgical procedures.
 There are different procedures to correct bowed legs, and they fall into two main types.

 • Guided growth.
 This is the most common type of surgery performed for this condition.
-Using a small metal plate or staple, growth is temporarily stopped on the healthy side of the top of the shinbone.
+Using a small metal plate or staple, growth is temporarily stopped on the top of the shinbone in the healthy leg.
 This gives the abnormal side a chance to catch up, straightening the leg with the child's natural growth.
 Once the alignment is improved, the plate or staple is removed, and growth resumes.

 After surgery, a cast may be applied in certain cases to protect the bone while it heals.
-Crutches may be necessary for a few weeks, and your doctor may recommend physical therapy exercises to restore strength and range of motion.
-Your doctor will talk to you about full recovery time and return to regular activities.
+Your child may need crutches for a few weeks, and the doctor may recommend physical therapy exercises to restore your child's strength and range of motion.
+The doctor will talk to you about full recovery time and when your child can return to regular activities.

 Learn more about this topic at POSNA's OrthoKids website: